-- 8.6.1.12 he has been identified as a vexatious complainant in respect of the Trust and has been notified to the effect by notice in writing given by the Chief Executive; or - 8.6.1.13 he has been unable to dedicate adequate time to the role and responsibilities of a Director of the Trust. - 8.6.2 An individual may not be a Non-Executive Director if he ceases to be a member of the Public Constituency. - 8.6.3 The Board of Directors may in their discretion appoint a Committee of the Board of Directors to enquire into any such matter as may be raised in connection with paragraph 8.6.1 and/or 8.6.2 above in accordance with terms of reference as determined by the Board of Directors and to make recommendations to the Board of Directors in respect thereof. - 8.7 Duties, Roles and Responsibilities - 8.7.1 The general duty of the Board of Directors and of each Director individually, is to act with a view to promoting the success of the Trust so as to maximize the benefits for the Members of Trust as a whole and for the public. - 8.7.2 The Directors, having regard to the views of the Council of Governors, are to prepare the information as to the Trust's forward planning in respect of each Financial Year to be given to Monitor. - 8.7.3 The Directors are to present to the Council of Governors at a general meeting the Annual Accounts, any report of the Auditor on them, and the Annual Report. - 8.7.4 The Board of Directors shall appoint an audit committee of Non-Executive Directors to monitor, review and carry out such other functions in relation to audit as are appropriate. - 8.7.5 The functions of the Trust under paragraph 14 are delegated to the Chief Executive as accounting officer.
+- 8.6.1.12 he has been identified as a vexatious complainant in respect of the Trust and has been notified to the effect by notice in writing given by the Chief Executive; or - 8.6.1.13 he has been unable to dedicate adequate time to the role and responsibilities of a Director of the Trust. - 8.6.2 An individual may not be a Non-Executive Director if he ceases to be a member of the Public Constituency. - 8.6.3 The Board of Directors may in their discretion appoint a Committee of the Board of Directors to enquire into any such matter as may be raised in connection with paragraph 8.6.1 and/or 8.6.2 above in accordance with terms of reference as determined by the Board of Directors and to make recommendations to the Board of Directors in respect thereof.

+8.7 Duties, Roles and Responsibilities

+- 8.7.1 The general duty of the Board of Directors and of each Director individually, is to act with a view to promoting the success of the Trust so as to maximize the benefits for the Members of Trust as a whole and for the public. - 9.7.7 8.7.2 The Directors, having regard to the views of the Council of Governors, are to prepare the information as to the Trust's forward planning in respect of each Financial Year to be given to Monitor. - 9.7.8 8.7.3 The Directors are to present to the Council of Governors at a general meeting the annual accountsAnnual Accounts, any report of the Auditor on them, and the annual reportAnnual Report.

+9.7.9 The Board of Directors may establish committees to advise the Council of Governors and the Board of Directors on issues relating to specific sub-areas of the Area of the Trust8.7.4 The Board of Directors shall appoint an audit committee of Non-Executive Directors to monitor, review and carry out such other functions in relation to audit as are appropriate.9.7.10

+8.7.5 The functions of the Trust under paragraphs 15.6.1 and 15.6.2paragraph 14 are delegated to the Chief Executive as accounting officer.

-9. Meetings of Directors
+109. Meetings of Directors